 Keep in mind that both full and partial awards will be made and we will work hard to provide grants that are meaningful to your efforts.
 You can be sure that we always want to support as many great projects with as much money as we can.

-This year, we have combined our fall and spring rounds into a single winter round.
-The online system will open in early December 2016.
-The deadline for submission is January 12.
-2017, at 5 PM Eastern Time.
+This year, we combined our fall and spring rounds into a single winter round.
+We are still figuring out whether we will return to two deadlines per year with one in the fall and one in the spring or keep a single winter deadline.
+The online system will open in either the fall of 2017 or winter of 2018.
+The deadline for submission is to-be-determined.
 Notification will be sent 16 to 18 weeks after the deadline.
 Wonder what happens during that timeframe?
 Check out this blog post.

 We’re especially interested in having our funds go towards paying artists directly for their work; whether that’s creating, engaging, performing, or something else.
 We place special emphasis on funds towards: